bhanitgaurav/bhanitgaurav/README.md

-# 👨‍💻Developer with a Passion for Jetpack Compose and Flutter
+# 👨‍💻Developer with a Passion for Kotlin, Jetpack Compose, KMP and Flutter

 Welcome to my GitHub repository!
-I'm passionate about learning new skills, and to build Android applications using Jetpack Compose, and started Flutter to gain skills.
+I'm passionate about learning new skills, and to build Android applications using Kotlin, Jetpack Compose, and started Flutter to gain skills.

 ## Skills